Request Services and Accommodations

 - Copies of Peer Class Notes

-- Audio/Video Record Classes (The student will provides own recording device and should discuss with the instructor the best placement of the recording device.)
+- Zoom recording - The student provides their own recording device and discusses with the instructor the best placement of the recording device.

 Support services available but not limited to the following include:

-- Disability Awareness Counseling in relation to how one's disability affects participating at college and to assist students in developing social and behavioral strategies to address impairments.
+- Disability Awareness Counseling in relation to how one's disability affects participating at college and assisting students in developing social and behavioral strategies to address impairments.

 - Regular appointments to address disability related challenges and benefits of accommodations.